 Staff travel and other face to face activities around the Ironbark project continues to be to be minimised as much as possible.

-We are continuing to monitor developments around COVID-19.
-We are planning to re-start Ironbark in 2021.
+We are continuing to monitor developments around COVID-19 and we've re-started Ironbark in 2021.

 We are still able to talk on the phone, on video link, or on email if you want to yarn with us about Ironbark!
 Please contact us via email, and we will set up a time to ring you.